Fermionic UV models for neutral triple gauge boson vertices: Introduction

 In the absence of any beyond the standard model (BSM) resonances at the LHC, the tool of choice to constrain new physics are effective field theories (EFTs).
 For physics at the LHC, the phenomenologically most important EFT is SMEFT (Standard Model EFT).
 The so-called Warsaw basis \cite{Grzadkowski:2010es} gives the complete list of on-shell $d=6$ SMEFT operators.
 For the complete Green's basis of SMEFT at $d=6$ see, for example, \cite{Carmona:2021xtq}.
 It is straightforward to show, however, that none of the SMEFT operators at $d=6$ will generate NTGCs.
 Thus, NTGCs are one of the very few ``observables'' for which considering $d=8$ operators is essential for the LHC.\footnote{The quotation marks on observables are deliberate.
 Experimentalists observe the scattering of two fermions to two (on-shell) gauge bosons and not the NTGC directly.}

 A complete on-shell basis of $d=8$ SMEFT operators has been published in \cite{Murphy:2020rsh}.
-As is well-known, however, NTGCs vanish identically if all three gauge bosons are on-shell \cite{Gaemers:1978hg,Gounaris:1999kf,Choudhury:2000bw}.
-Thus, none of the $d=8$ SMEFT operators listed in \cite{Murphy:2020rsh} contains any NTGC.
+None of the $d=8$ SMEFT operators listed in \cite{Murphy:2020rsh} contains any NTGC explicitly.
 Instead, the effects of NTGC operators are ``transferred'' via equations of motion of the field strength tensors to contact interactions in the class $X^2D\Psi^2$, where $X$, $D$ and $\Psi$ stand symbolically for a field strength tensor, a covariant derivative and a standard model fermion.

 Operators that generate NTGCs can be found in the bosonic Green's basis for $d=8$ SMEFT published in \cite{Chala:2021cgt} (see also \cite{Ren:2022tvi}).
 The formulation of EFTs, however, contains a certain amount of arbitrariness in the choice of operator construction.
-Consider, for example, the full $d=6$ SMEFT Greens basis in \cite{Carmona:2021xtq}: There are four operators in the class $H^4D^2$, two of which are redundant on-shell.
+Consider, for example, the full $d=6$ SMEFT Green's basis in \cite{Carmona:2021xtq}: There are four operators in the class $H^4D^2$, two of which are redundant on-shell.
 The {\em choice} which of the four operators are the redundant ones is {\em arbitrary}.
 Worse still, especially operators with derivatives can often be written in a variety of equivalent ways.
 This type of problem in operator choice proliferates at $d=8$ and we will come back to a more detailed discussion of this point in section \ref{sect:operators}.